 Aluminum and steel are very common substances that are used in everyday life and in almost everything we use.
-Aluminum is the most abundant metal on the Earth.
+Aluminum is the most abundant metal on Earth.
 Steel is one of the most popular alloys.
 Though these two are used in similar applications, they are completely different from each other.
 Here are the comparisons of each:

-1. What is Steel? | What is Aluminum?
+What is Steel?

 Steel is an alloy made by combining iron and other elements, the most common of these being carbon.

-2. Characteristics of Steel and Aluminum
+The Difference Between Steel and Aluminum

-It is a lightweight, durable, and malleable metal.
+Aluminum: It is a lightweight, durable, and malleable metal.
 Bauxite is the base ingredient of aluminum which is a mineral mined primarily in tropical areas.
 The bauxite is ground into a thick paste called alumina, which is then smelted with molten cryolite and shocked with electricity.
 The ions separate, and the residual liquid cools and becomes aluminum.

-Steel is stronger compared to aluminum.
+Steel: Steel is stronger compared to aluminum.
 The amount of carbon in steel makes it heavier and unyielding.
 The higher amount of carbon in an alloy, the harder it becomes.

-Steel is used for roads, railways, other infrastructure, appliances, buildings, transportation, aerospace, etc.
+Steel: Steel is used for roads, railways, other infrastructure, appliances, buildings, transportation, aerospace, etc.

-Heavier compared to aluminum.
+Steel: Heavier compared to aluminum.
 One of the biggest differences is in the material’s weight.
 Carbon steel is heavy.

-Aluminum is less corrosive.
+Aluminum: Aluminum is less corrosive.
 Aluminum generally doesn’t rust.
 There is no paint or coating to wear or scratch off.
 It has a high oxidation and corrosion resistance.
 When aluminum is oxidized, its surface will turn white and will sometimes pit.

 Are you in need of steel supplies?
 Look no further than the professionals at Tampa Steel and Supply.
 We stock an extensive list of steel products for whatever project you need to tackle.
 We’re proud to have served our customers for nearly four decades and are ready to assist you with your steel needs.
 Have questions?
 Give us a call today to learn more, or stop by our beautiful Tampa showroom.